My Bloody Valentine (band): Lyrics

-Lyrical themes

-My Bloody Valentine's lyrics are mostly written by Shields.
-However, Butcher wrote a third of the lyrics on both Isn't Anything and Loveless.
+A majority of My Bloody Valentine's lyrics are written by Shields, while Butcher wrote a third of the lyrics on both Isn't Anything and Loveless.
 Spin writer Simon Reynolds has noted that the band's lyrics often contain sexual themes, which are "a paradoxical blend of force and tenderness".
 Butcher herself has referred to a lot of the lyrics as "plain nonsense."
 According to Butcher, she "didn't have a plan and never thought about lyrics until it was time to write them.
 I just used whatever was in my head for the moment."
 Some of her lyrics were written as a result of attempting to interpret rough versions of songs Shields had recorded.
 Butcher has said: "He [Shields] never sang any words on the cassettes I got but I tried to make his sounds into words."
 Butcher and Shields would often spend eight to ten hours a night writing lyrics, even though few changes actually resulted.
 Of this, Shields spoke:

 Words are extremely important in the sense that we've spent way more time on the lyrics than ever on the music.
 Music is spontaneous and it's either good or bad so you just take it or leave it.
 Where lyrics, all the stuff comes out and then we usually just finish them right before we have to sing so it's usually these nights of eight or ten hours just trying to desperately make sure it's going to be as good as possible, even though most of it's there anyway and it's always been there.
 There's nothing worse than bad lyrics.
 For me a bad lyric is a lyric that jumps out at you, and that's offensive, it takes you completely away from enjoying the music.